The Man Behind the Curtain

-Dressed in a very unassuming and unflatteringly pair of old, baggy blue jeans and a light sweater the color of cornsilk, she weaved her way around the groupings of chairs and tables looking for Scott.
-She was in a lot of discomfort, and found herself taking extremely small steps as she walked, fearful of the sort of shooting pain that would manifest should there be any gap in her stride.
+Dressed in a very unassuming and unflatteringly pair of old, baggy sweatpants and a light sweater the color of cornsilk, she weaved her way around the groupings of chairs and tables looking for Scott.
+She was in a lot of discomfort, and found herself taking extremely small steps as she walked, fearful of the shooting pain that would manifest should there be any gap in her stride.
 He spotted her first, rising up from a chocolate-brown recliner to meet her.
 She let him take her hand and guide her to the area where he had previously been sitting, only further back to a pair of high barstools at a tall cafe table.
 Carefully, she scooted her rump onto one of the seats, hoping not to damage anything in the process.

-“I am so sorry,” he whispered, trying to take her hand.
+“I am so sorry,” he whispered trying to take her hand.
 “Please don’t do this.
 Give me one more chance, one more night, and I’ll make it up to you.
 We can’t let it end like this.”

 “I can’t.
 I just can’t,” Madeline replied, pulling her hand out of his reach before he could grasp it.
-“Everytime we get close, I am going to be thinking back to what happened.
+“Every time we get close, I am going to be thinking back to what happened.
 Don’t you see I’m not going to be able to relax again around you?
 It’s not going to work.”

 “How do you know that?”
 Scott said, beginning to raise his voice, but then catching himself and calming down.
 “You won’t know until you can at least give me one more chance.
 Then if what you say about your feelings are true, I’ll let you go.
 We can end it.”

 Madeline’s brows began to furrow in frustration.
 She knew her own feelings.
 She knew that what he was proposing was a waste of time.